matthewshawnkehoe/matthewshawnkehoe.github.io/_teaching/math-121.md

 location: "Chicago, Illinois"
 ---

-Lead recitation sessions and assisted students with rules defining the natural logarithm and exponential function.
+Led recitation sessions and assisted students with rules defining the natural logarithm and exponential function.